Chaster Beach Eagle Nest on the Strait of Georgia, Gibsons BC on the Sunshine Coast - Seasons 2020-2024

 Re: Chaster Beach Eagle Nest on the Strait of Georgia, Gibsons BC on the Sunshine Coast 2019-2020

-We have a fledge of 1 eaglet at this nest!
-Karen informed me Aug 5 that a youngster was perched along the beach and that Pa was in another tree nearby.
+We have a fledge of 1 eaglet at this nest! :woohoo: Karen informed me Aug 5 that a youngster was perched along the beach and that Pa was in another tree nearby.
 I went right down and about 1/2 an hour later there the eaglet still was!
 I saw an adult fly out of a tree and when looking for it found Pa on his bent branch beside the nest.
 Every year he stays behind with the fledgling(s).
 He flew away before I could get a photo of him.

 I've been waiting for Karen to post any photos she has before I did but decided to just do it!

-I took the opportunity to get a photo of the underside of him, something we don't always see.
-Some photos of our youngster looking regal perched over the beach.
 As the wind blew the back of his head I was surprised to see how white the head feathers are under the brown.
-Have a long fulfilled life dear one.

 Re: Chaster Beach Eagle Nest on the Strait of Georgia, Gibsons BC on the Sunshine Coast 2019-2021